 Need Help with Your Defense Base Act Claim?

 Grossman Attorneys at Law represents employees and civilian contractors covered by the Defense Base Act.
 If you’ve been injured working abroad on a U.S. government contract, we can help.
-Contact us today through our website or by phone at 800-940-8048 to schedule a free consultation.
+Contact us today through our website or by phone to schedule a free consultation.